Paid Parental Leave in the U.S. vs. Other Developed Countries

 A federal law was recently enacted that provides up to 12 weeks of paid parental leave for qualifying federal employees around the time of the birth, adoption, or foster care placement of a child on or after October 1, 2020.
 The bipartisan policy applies to 2.1 million civilian federal workers and it is the first update to federal family leave policy since the Family and Medical Leave Act was enacted in 1993.

 Several dozen cities and counties throughout the nation have laws that require paid leave for municipal workers.
-Details on individual municipal family leave programs here.
+Details on individual municipal family leave programs can be found here.

 Does the U.S. Have Unpaid Parental Leave?